jvahedi/gpt-editor/EditorBot/Mac/README.md

 ## Instructions:

-***AT THIS TIME NOT SUPPORTED FOR MAC DIRECTLY***
+***AT THIS TIME NOT SUPPORTED FOR MAC DIRECTLY.
+Instead...***

-Instead, try to find a virtual machine to run Windows on:
+find a virtual machine to run Windows on:

 1. Log on to Zed or any other RAND hosted Windows Server machines.